 The judges will be looking for clear objectives, creative and effective implementation and tangible and demonstrable results in the campaign award categories.

 They will also consider the structure, presentation and clarity of each entry.

-Entries should not exceed 1000 words in total and should relate to work undertaken between January 2019 – January 2020.
+The written summary component of entries should not exceed 1000 words in total and should relate to work undertaken between 1 January 2020 – 1 May 2021.

 Each entry must include information under the following headings:

 • Results & evaluation

 Judges will use quantifiable yardsticks to measure the impact of each nomination.
 For instance, nominated Facebook pages will be rated by the number of ‘likes’ and ‘check ins’; YouTube presence will be rated by the number of ‘views’; and the number of ‘followers’ generated by a Twitter account will be noted.
 Annual traffic will be taken into account when assessing the number of ‘likes’, ‘views’ or ‘followers’ their social media presence generates.

 Many companies are present in social media, but often they fail to update that presence or use it to create a meaningful relationship with their customers.
 Our judges will rate nominations according to how well companies engage their customers through digital and social media, the level of interaction they achieve, and the quality of the conversation they are able to generate.

 Quality of content